Seattle Course Catalog

 Course Descriptions

 Each course listing includes prefix, course number, title and credits.
-Each listing also may include general education designator(s), names of instructor(s), description of the course, prerequisite(s), and quarter(s) offered.
+Each listing also may include general education designator(s), names of instructor(s), description of the course, relationship to other courses, prerequisite(s), and quarter(s) offered.

 Specific information on courses offered in a particular quarter appears in the quarterly Time Schedule.